Kernel Wealth Review

 |

-Dividends your fund(s) receive are reinvested, meaning more cash is invested on your behalfMany of the investments held in Kernel funds pay regular dividends.
+You can opt to have dividends your fund(s) receive reinvested, meaning more cash is invested on your behalfMany of the investments held in Kernel funds pay regular dividends.
 These cash payments represent the profits from companies returning it to the shareholders, i.e. you.
 When you create a Kernel account, you will be asked to select whether you want distributions from your investment funds to be automatically reinvested or paid out as cash to your wallet.

 |

 Kernel offers a proven investment model by investing in index fundsIndex funds historically outperform managed funds.
-According to Fortune Magazine, the S&P 500 (an American sharemarket index) outperformed more than 82% of all active funds over a 15-year period.
+According to SPIVA, the S&P 500 (an American sharemarket index) outperformed more than 89% of all active funds over a 15-year period.
 Given the low fees an index fund charges and the reliability in outperforming active funds, it's a relatively conservative approach to investment for your retirement.

 |

-Kernel is a challenger index fund platform…and there are many out thereInvestors can find an array of index funds via other platforms such as InvestNow, Sharesies and Smartshares, and even Simplicity’s investment funds.
-The fees vary, but Kernel arguably charges on the lower-end for annual management fees.
+Kernel is a challenger personal finance platform - and there are many out thereInvestors can find an array of index funds via other platforms such as InvestNow, Sharesies and Smart, and even Simplicity’s investment funds.
+The fees vary, but Kernel arguably charges on the lower-end for annual management fees and has a greater emphasis on long-term wealth building.

 |